marco64bit/angularExtensionTemplate/README.md

 angularExtensionTemplate
 ========================
-Chrome extension template with angular inside. a custom html gadget that inject an iframe with angular app inside
+Chrome extension template with angular inside, a custom html gadget that inject an iframe with angular app inside

 <h3>install</h3>